unforswearing/todo_markup.js/README.md

 - Syntax is only 8 operators
 - Output or save HTML by default
-- Output or save todo and complete items as separate or combined markdown file(s)
+- Output tasks as standalone markdown files.
+- Output other note elements (notes, urls, highlights, etc) as metadata.

 ## Todo

 - Generate an AST-like json object
-- Output or save todo file as Markdown instead of HTML
+- Output or save full Todo file as Markdown instead of HTML

 <br />